nathansng/fintech_library/docs/index.rst

 FinDL is a deep learning and machine learning library that allows users to easily create and deploy machine learning models for finance related tasks.
 The library includes components to build an end-to-end machine learning pipeline, such as a data loader, data preprocessing functions, time series forecasting models, training executor, and loss visualization functions.

+Check out our `project website <https://nathansng.github.io/fintech_library/>`_ to learn more about FinDL!

 Getting Started:
 -----------------